ric2b/Vivaldi-browser/chromium/docs/testing/layout_test_expectations.md

 ### Rebaselining with try jobs

-The tests which `webkit-patch rebaseline-cl` tries to download new baselines for depends on its arguments.
+The tests which `blink_tool.py rebaseline-cl` tries to download new baselines for depends on its arguments.

 * By default, it tries to download all baselines for tests that failed in the